List of Kamen Rider 555 characters: Hanagata

 In the present, Hanagata resurfaces to aid Takumi Inui and Masato Kusaka by giving them new equipment before stripping Smart Brain's current chief, Kyoji Murakami, of his duties and appointing Yuji Kiba as the permanent head of the company in response to the Arch Orphnoch's eventual awakening.
-While attempting to see his students, Mari Sonoda and Rina Abe, one more time, he is stopped by Kusaka, who learned of Hanagata's true nature as an Orphnoch.
-Hanagata stops him from transforming, but ultimately dies telling Kusaka to keep living due to miscalculating his time of death.
+While attempting to see his students, Mari Sonoda and Rina Abe, one more time, he is stopped by Masato, who learned of Hanagata's true nature as an Orphnoch.
+Hanagata stops him from transforming, but ultimately dies telling Masato to keep living due to miscalculating his time of death.

 As the Goat Orphnoch, Hanagata possesses superhuman strength, speed, and agility as well as sharp horns.
 Additionally, he is trained in kenpō.